 Select Create a custom task to delegate > Next.

-Select the Computer objects, Create selected objects in this folder, and Delete selected objects in this folder check boxes and Select the Next button to continue.
+Select the Computer objects, Create selected objects in this folder, Delete selected objects in this folder checkboxes, and select the Next button to continue.

 Under Permissions, select the Full Control check box as shown below.

-You have completed the delegation of permission for the Intune AD connector to create Offline Domain join blob for Windows Autopilot Hybrid Domain Join Scenario.
+You have completed the permission delegation for the Intune AD connector to create Offline Domain join blob for Windows Autopilot Hybrid Domain Join Scenario.

 Intune cloud Side Configurations

 Intune Autopilot Profile Configuration

-The following configurations will help you to configure the Windows Autopilot hybrid domain join scenario.
+The following configurations will help you configure the Windows Autopilot hybrid domain join scenario.